MarcDiethelm/xtc/Documentation.md

 **Views can be pinned** to the top of the list by adding their name to an array in the file `_config/pinned-views.json`.
 The pinned views will be presented in the order they appear in the file.
 The file is optional.

+### xtc as Terrific build and frontend tool

+xtc is the ideal environment for frontend development in other backends.
+All the backend has to implement is module includes to satisfy the Terrific pattern.
+The rest is handled by xtc in a manner that is intimately known to a frontend developer who has worked with xtc before: build tool, generators, familiar and flat file structure, reliable less parsing and many other tools that are part of xtc.

+Instead of re-inventing the wheel in other backends and building disparate solutions to try to enable frontend building, which always fall short, you can use xtc as a standardized environment made for frontend development. xtc is completely configurable when it comes to specifying the sources and build output locations.

+xtc can be set up as build tool by either a frontend or a backend dev.
+Drop xtc in, edit the JSON config, start a build.
+It just works.

 ## Basic Authentication and Bypass for IP Ranges